-The KENCO Magna-Site™ is a magnetic liquid level indicator used to determine the volume of liquid contained within a vessel.
-Because the Magna-Site™ eliminates the need for glass, high pressure applications and hazardous locations are protected from the danger of a chemical spill due to potential glass failure.
+The KENCO Magna-Site is a magnetic level gauge used to determine the volume of liquid contained within a tank.
+Because the Magna-Site eliminates the need for glass, high pressure applications and hazardous locations are protected from the danger of a chemical spill due to glass failure.

-The gauge housing chamber, the magnetic float and the magnetic flag assembly.
-The gauge housing chamber is mounted adjacent to the side of the vessel.
+The gauge housing chamber is typically mounted adjacent to the side of the tank.
 It is constructed to withstand the same temperatures and pressures as the tank itself.
 It is equipped with the appropriate tank mounting connections for easy installation and to allow equalization of liquid level in tank and gauge.

 Attached to the gauge housing chamber is the magnetic flag assembly.
-This is the visual means of liquid level indication for the KENCO Magna-Site™.
-The assembly is made up a of a series of bi-colored fluorescent flags.
-As the magnetic float rises and falls with the liquid level in the gauge housing chamber, a magnet embedded in each flag reacts to the 360° magnetic flux of the float.
-This magnetic interaction causes each flag to rotate 180°.
+This is the visual means of liquid level indication for the KENCO Magna-Site.
+The assembly is made up of a series of bicolored, fluorescent flags.
+As the magnetic float rises and falls with the liquid level in the gauge housing chamber, a magnet embedded in each flag reacts to the 360 degree magnetic flux of the float.
+This magnetic interaction causes each flag to rotate 180 degrees.
 The flags below the magnetic flux of the float will flip to fluorescent green, while those flags above the float level remain bright white.
 Other colors are available upon request (red/white, black/yellow, blue/white).

 When your application priorities are safety, visibility, and accuracy, the KENCO Magna-Site is the low-maintenance, cost-effective solution.